Tool · Free · Updated 2026-04-22

 cost_benchmarks— one row per (trade, city) pair used across every /cost page on the site.
 Derived from licensed contractor quotes aggregated via Google Places. - Utility rebates.

 utility_rebate_programs+city_utility_map— direct-scraped from each utility program page.
 We refresh roughly monthly. - Operating cost baselines.
-DOE EIA Residential Energy Consumption Survey (2020, updated 2023 sub-releases).
+Rough national planning ranges maintained in

 - Federal tax credits.
-IRS Form 5695 instructions — 25C Residential Energy Efficient Property Credit.
+IRS Form 5695 instructions — IRS guidance says no Energy Efficient Home Improvement Credit is allowed for property placed in service after December 31, 2025.

 Frequently Asked Questions